VOLTTRON/volttron/docs/source/community_resources/index.rst

 Slack Channel
 ^^^^^^^^^^^^^

-volttron-community.slack.com is where the VOLTTRON\ :sup:`TM` community at large can ask questions and meet with others using VOLTTRON\ :sup:`TM`.
-Signup via https://volttron-community.signup.team/
+volttron-community.slack.com is where the |VOLTTRON| community at large can ask questions and meet with others using |VOLTTRON| Signup via https://volttron-community.signup.team/

 Mailing List
 ^^^^^^^^^^^^